2023 Solar Incentives Guide for Pecos, TX - Tax Credits & Rebates

 EcoWatch's Pecos, TX Solar Incentives FAQs

-The order your incentives will be applied in could vary depending on which incentives you are eligible for but generally yes, you can receive multiple types of incentives for your solar project.
-Check with your solar installer or a local tax professional to verify you are claiming all possible incentives and applying them in the correct order.
+The order in which incentives are applied may vary depending on which incentives you are claiming but in most cases yes, you can receive multiple types of incentives for your solar project.
+Talk with your solar installer or a local tax professional to verify you are claiming all the incentives you're eligible for and applying them in the correct order.

 Can I use a combination of multiple types of renewable energy to power my home?